-In order to evaluate the WYSIWYM model, we implemented the three applications RDFaCE, Pharmer and conTEXT, which we present in the sequel.
+In order to evaluate the WYSIWYM model, we implemented the two applications RDFaCE and Pharmer, which we present in the sequel.

 RDFaCE.
-RDFaCE (RDFa Content Editor) [13] is a WYSIWYM interface for semantic content authoring.
+(RDFa Content Editor) is a WYSIWYM interface for semantic content authoring.
 It is implemented on top of the TinyMCE rich text editor.
 RDFaCE extends the existing WYSIWYG user interfaces to facilitate semantic authoring within popular CMSs, such as blogs, wikis and discussion forums.
-The RDFaCE implementation (cf. Figure 5, left) is open-source and available for download together with an explanatory video and online demo at http://aksw.org/Projects/RDFaCE.
-RD-FaCE as a WYSIWYM instantiation can be described using the following hextuple:
+The RDFaCE implementation (cf. Figure 5, left) is open-source and available for download together with an explanatory video and online demo at http: //aksw.org/Projects/RDFaCE.
+RDFaCE as a WYSIWYM instantiation can be described using the following hextuple: